 - We suggest dressing in layers so jackets or sweaters may be removed as the skaters warm up.
 Mittens or gloves are a must!
 No tight jeans; they restrict movement.
 Please make sure that your skate blades are sharp and your boots fit properly.

-- Skates should be sharpened before first class.
+- Skates should be sharpened before the first class.

 - Please arrive 15 minutes before your scheduled class.

-- Rental Skates are available for a $3 fee per day.
+- Rental skates are available for a $5 fee per day.

 Learn to Skate Classes